Lee Archambault

 Lee Joseph "Bru" Archambault (born August 25, 1960) is an American test pilot and former NASA astronaut.
 He has logged over 4,250 flight hours in more than 30 different aircraft.
 Archambault is married with three children.
 His hobbies include bicycling, weightlifting, and playing ice hockey.
 Archambault has received numerous awards and honors throughout his life.
 He has also flown two Space Shuttle missions, as pilot of STS-117 in 2007 and as commander of STS-119 in 2009.
 Archambault left NASA in 2013 after a 15-year career with the agency in order to become a test pilot for Sierra Nevada Corporation on their Dream Chaser orbital spaceplane project.

 Education

-Archambault attended Proviso West High School, Hillside, Illinois, in 1978.
-Upon graduating from high school, he attended the University of Illinois at Urbana-Champaign where he earned Bachelor of Science and Master of Science degrees in Aeronautical and Astronautical Engineering in 1982 and 1984, respectively.
+Archambault attended Proviso West High School in Hillside, Illinois in 1978.
+After graduating high school, he attended the University of Illinois Urbana-Champaign, where he earned Bachelor of Science and Master of Science degrees in aeronautical and astronautical engineering in 1982 and 1984, respectively.